 Cancellations and vacancies: estimate high vacancy rates as it takes a few years to build up repeat clientele.

-Supplies: are you supplying toilet paper, coffee, paper towels?
+Supplies: Are you supplying toilet paper, coffee, and paper towels?
 Things like linens and cleaning supplies can add up quickly.

 Look For Features Popular To Vacation